 In order for treatment to be effective, it must be customized to fit your specific needs.
 When you begin treatment, you must be able to sit down with a therapist and devise a long-term plan that is suitable for you.

 American Sleep Association. (n.d.).
-Sleep Statistics: Research & Treatments.
-Retrieved from from https://www.sleepassociation.org/about-sleep/sleep-statistics/
+Sleep Statistics: Research & Treatments. from https://www.sleepassociation.org/about-sleep/sleep-statistics/

 National Institute on Drug Abuse. (n.d.).
-6: Definition of tolerance.
-Retrieved from from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/6-definition-tolerance
+6: Definition of tolerance. from https://www.drugabuse.gov/publications/teaching-packets/neurobiology-drug-addiction/section-iii-action-heroin-morphine/6-definition-tolerance